Super Visa Canada

 Eligibility for Super Visa Canada

-1. You have to be the parent or grandparent of a Canadian citizen or permanent resident.
+1. You must be the parent or grandparent of a Canadian citizen or permanent resident.

-3. Your child or grandchild meets a minimum income threshold.
+3. Your child or grandchild must meet the minimum income threshold (LICO) to support your stay.

-4. You must buy medical insurance from a Canadian insurance company or designated foreign provider valid for at least one year.
+4. You must have medical insurance from a Canadian or designated foreign provider for at least one year.

 Your child or grandchild’s spouse or common-law partner’s income can also be included to meet the Super Visa income requirement; not just the income of your child or grandchild.